daniilboyarinkov/daniilboyarinkov/README.md

 That is probably it.

-All the other stuff of mine u can easily see by yourself in my repos.
+All the other stuff of mine u can easily see yourself in my repos.

 Thank you all for a bit of attention